GladysAssistant/gladysassistant.com.jekyll/en/installation/index.md

 And that's all !
 Gladys is ready :)

+**NOTE:** We don't release a full Raspbian image for each little Gladys release, so your Gladys installation is probably outdated from a few version.
+We recommended executing the upgrade script after installing the Raspbian image.
+See [Upgrading Gladys](/en/installation/upgrading-gladys/).

 ### Accessing Gladys

 To access Gladys, open your favorite browser, on any computer on the local network your Raspberry Pi is connected.
 Then enter the URL :